 3. Pop-Ups

-Like its name, a pop-up pops up or appears immediately upon loading a page, after a specific time, or triggered by user behavior (like when they’re about to exit).
+As its name suggests, a pop-up appears immediately upon page load, after a specific time, or when triggered by user behavior (like when they’re about to exit).
 Pop-ups often offer incentives or capture the user’s attention with a compelling message.

 They can be used to promote discounts, newsletter subscriptions, and limited-time offers or encourage users to take action before leaving the site.
 Effective pop-up CTAs have clear and concise messaging, a strong value proposition, and a visible close option to maintain a positive user experience.